pandas-dev/pandas/web/pandas/pdeps/0009-io-extensions.md

 - Given the large number of formats supported by pandas itself, third-party connectors are likely seen as second class citizens, not important enough to be used, or not well supported.
-- There is no standard API for I/O connectors, and users of them need to learn each of them individually.
+- There is no standard API for external I/O connectors, and users need to learn each of them individually.
 - Method chaining is not possible with third-party I/O connectors to export data, unless authors monkey patch the `DataFrame` class, which should not be encouraged.